Primary 6 Science Programme

 We ensure that students who join us are at the same pace and understanding as the rest of the students.
-This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to science techniques and answering structures taught previously.
+This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to Science techniques and answering structures taught previously.

 In a nutshell, the CCI™ course provides the opportunity for students to understand how Science should be studied, Subsequently, if your child is keen to continue lessons with The Pique Lab, the GAP™ (weekly, regular class) serves to reinforce the application aspect of Science using the CCI™ skill set they have learnt.
 This would be crucial for your child to achieve their A* in Science!

 FORMS, USES & SOURCES OF ENERGY (ENERGY)